Conceptboard users are described as the following:

 While you can share specific boards with anyone, projects can only be shared with other pro users.

-If you work with any free users, these users will have a Free tag next to their name and they will show up as a Personal Contact in the 'My conctacts' tab.
+If you work with any free basic users, these users will have a Free License written under the Team category and they will show up as a Personal Contact in the 'My contacts' tab.

 For administrators, any invitations you've sent out to team members will also show up on your user list, under Open invitations, until that user creates an account.
 You can cancel, resend the invitation, or change the user's role from the Users page.